weichihuab/ML_B-C-N/README.md

 # Description

-This respository is the machine learning implementation to predict mechanical properties of a given compound.
+This respository is the machine learning implementation for predicting mechanical properties of a given compound.
-Find more information in the preprint: https://arxiv.org/abs/2011.02038
+Find more information in the preprint: https://arxiv.org/abs/2011.02038.

 # Data
-## test

 The data used in our paper is from Materials Project DFT database.

 The python code could be executed using python 3.7.